weweb-assets/ww-checkbox/AI.md

 ***Notes:***
 - Must be used within a ww-input-checkbox component for proper checkbox functionality
 - Size is controlled by setting width and height styles on the component (not fontSize)
-- Automatically receives 'checked' state from parent ww-input-checkbox via Vue's provide/inject
 - Icon visibility is controlled automatically using opacity (0 when unchecked, 1 when checked)
 - Shows a placeholder check icon in editor mode when no icon is set
 - The component handles all visual states automatically - DO NOT manually manage states
+- It is highly recommended to style the using _wwParent checked state to add color to the icon

 ***Example:***
 <elements>
-{"uid":0,"tag":"ww-checkbox","name":"Checkbox Icon","props":{"default":{"icon":"lucide/check","color":"#0A89FF"}},"styles":{"default":{"width":"24px","height":"24px"}}}
+{"uid":0,"tag":"ww-checkbox","name":"Checkbox Icon","props":{"default":{"icon":"lucide/check","color":"#00000000"}},"states":[{"id":"_wwParent_parent1_checked","label":"Parent:checked"}],"styles":{"default":{"width":"24px","height":"24px","color":"#767676"},"_wwParent_parent1_checked_default":{"color":"#0A89FF"}}}
 </elements>

 **Note:** This component should ONLY be used within the checkbox slot of ww-input-checkbox.
 The parent component handles all state management and interactivity.
+The example shows how to use the parent's checked state to change the icon color when checked.